-In 1% of patients enuresis will persist into adulthood and one study found that children with the most severe form of bedwetting are likely to persist with the problem.
+In 1% of patients enuresis will persist into adulthood.
+One study found that children with the most severe form of bedwetting are likely to persist with the problem.
 A typical scenario is after a night of heavy consumption of beer.
 The alcohol causes deep sleep and the volume puts the bladder under great stress.

 Further reading & references

 - Deshpande AV, Caldwell PH; Medical management of nocturnal enuresis.
 Paediatr Drugs.
 2012 Apr 1;14(2):71-7. doi: 10.2165/11594870-000000000-00000.

 - Robson WL; Current management of nocturnal enuresis.
 Curr Opin Urol.
 2008 Jul;18(4):425-30.